wanguiwaweru/wanguiwaweru/README.md

 ### Hi there 👋

-- :telescope: I’m a Software Engineer building web applications and dabbling in building machine learning systems.
+- :telescope: I’m a Software Engineer.

 - :zap: In my free time, I enjoy reading and writing tech articles.
 ---